 - Vegan noodles (168 Lo Duc, Hai Ba Trung District, Hanoi – 30,000 VND)

 - Ngoc Chi Vegetarian Restaurant (202 Hoang Dieu, Hai Chau District, Da Nang – 40,000 VND)

 4. Lau Chay

-- Quan chay Tam Duc (Ho Chi Minh City): this restaurant has 3 locations across Saigon.
-It offers a wide menu of Lau and they are all good.
-The price ranges from 150,000 VND to 200,000 VND.
-Apart from Lau, they also have different dishes such as Com Chay and other noodle soup dishes at the same price of 25,000 VND only.
-But the combo of good food and reasonable price also means that it is always packed on vegetarian days.
-It is often seen with long lines of shippers waiting for take-away and people standing for their turn to get a table.
+- Quan Chay Tam Duc (Ho Chi Minh City): This restaurant has three locations across Saigon and offers a wide menu of lau chay, all of which are good.
+The prices range from 150,000 VND to 200,000 VND.
+In addition to lau chay, they also have various dishes such as com chay and other noodle soup options priced at just 25,000 VND.
+However, the combination of good food and reasonable prices means that it is often crowded, especially on vegetarian days.
+It’s not uncommon to see long lines of customers waiting for takeout or standing in line to get a table.